 Teach the kids how to take care of their new garden by watering it regularly.
 They can also be involved in weeding and pruning, so they can learn how beneficial it is to be responsible for a living thing.

-You can use some of the pages in this printable Garden Planner to keep track of when you planted, watered, weeded your garden!
+You can use the pages in this printable Garden Planner to keep track of when you planted, watered, weeded your garden!
 That's how you garden like a pro.

 Choose perennials that will bloom at different times during the year, so there's always something new to look at.